While there aren’t any casinos directly in Little Rock, there are two within 60 miles of downtown.

 The first part of the tribe’s introduction of gambling into the area was the “annex”.
 It opened in the fall of 2019 with 300 slot machines as part of a convenience store annex.

 You can play poker here!
 Yay!
-The 11 table room spreads $1/3 and $2/5 hold’em and they have a variety of high-hand promotions, bonuses for quads, a royal flush, etc. The sportsbook is very modest, with just a few TVs, chairs, and six betting kiosks.
+The 11 table room spreads $1/3 and $2/5 hold’em and they have a variety of high-hand promotions, bonuses for quads, a royal flush, etc. The Saraceen Sportsbook is very modest, with just a few TVs, chairs, and six betting kiosks.

 Saracen Casino Resort Restaurants

-Your dining options here include the Red Oak Steakhouse, Legends Sports Bar, and the soon-to-be Quapaw Kitchen (a buffet).
+Your dining options here include the Red Oak Steakhouse, Legends Sports Bar, the Saracen Express and Sweets coffee shop, the Quapaw Kitchens Buffet.